michaeltoohig/BeetsPluginStructuredComments/README.md

 I found when taking my beets library to DJ with software such as ReckordBox I want to know the information I defined such as `context` or `rating` but obviously those are not available in music tags.
 I believe I can override the comments field with more details and therefore have some of that information outside of beets itself.

+### Use with Rekordbox

+Be sure after re-importing your music into record box to select everything then right-click and choose "Reload Tags" before the changes you've made will appear in Rekordbox.

 ## Installation

 You can try cloning this repo yourself, but this repo may not yet safe to use on your library as it is under devloplment.
 So only use if you have a backup and understand what you are doing, which if you are instlling this from the repo you probably are fine.